aj-das/aj-das-recipe-ratings-predictor/README.md

-# Recipe for Success: Predicting What Makes Food.com Recipes 5-Star Hits
+# Predicting What Makes Food.com Recipes 5-Star Hits

 **Author**: AJ Das
 **Email**: arinjoy@umich.edu

-This project explores which recipe features are most associated with high ratings using the Recipes and Ratings dataset.
+This project examines which recipe features are most associated with high ratings using the Recipes and Ratings dataset.
 The analysis includes exploratory data visualization, feature engineering, and a predictive modeling pipeline.

 ---

 ## Introduction

 This project uses the **Recipes and Ratings** dataset from Food.com, a large-scale collection of user-submitted recipes and their corresponding reviews.
-The dataset consists of over 230,000 reviews and 230,000+ recipes posted since 2008, making it an ideal source for exploring trends in food preferences and cooking behavior.
+The dataset consists of over 230,000 reviews and 230,000+ recipes posted since 2008, establishing it as a reliable source for exploring trends in food preferences and cooking behavior.

 The main question I want to explore is: **What makes a recipe well-rated on Food.com?**

-I aim to identify which recipe features like preparation time, nutritional content, or complexity, are most associated with high user ratings.
-Ultimately, I want to predict the average rating of a new recipe before it receives any user feedback.
+I aim to identify which recipe features, such as preparation time, nutritional content, or complexity, are most associated with high user ratings.
+Ultimately, I want to predict a new recipe's average rating before it receives any user feedback.

-Understanding which features contribute to higher-rated recipes can help cooks tailor their recipes for success, start a recommendation systems on cooking platforms, and reveal insights about user preferences.
+Understanding which features contribute to higher-rated recipes can help cooks tailor their recipes for success, start recommendation systems on cooking platforms, and reveal insights about user preferences.

 This analysis has practical value both for individual users and platforms aiming to improve recipe suggestions or highlight high-potential meals.